Sugarloaf Mound

-Sugarloaf Mound is the sole remaining Mississippian culture platform mound in St. Louis, Missouri, a city commonly referred to in its earlier years as "Mound City" for its approximately 40 Native American earthen structures.
+Sugarloaf Mound is the sole remaining Mississippian culture platform mound in St. Louis, Missouri, USA, a city commonly referred to in its earlier years as "Mound City" for its approximately 40 Native American earthen structures.

 Sugarloaf Mound is the last remaining of the mounds built within present-day St. Louis by a Native American culture that thrived in the area from A.D.
-600-1300.
+600–1300.
 It is the oldest human-made structure in the city of St. Louis.

 Background

 One of the city's best-known earthen structures, "Big Mound" was razed in the mid-1800s following a sale of the land to the North Missouri Railroad.
 In preparation for the 1904 World's Fair, an additional sixteen mounds were destroyed.
 The mounds in Forest Park were mapped and excavated and had human remains associated with them.
 A group of mounds was near the St. Louis Art Museum and some were near the golf course.
 Today, about 80 mounds are preserved in the nearby Cahokia Mounds State Historic Site directly across the Mississippi River.
-Sugarloaf Mound is the only one that remains, of the original approximately 40 mounds in St. Louis.
-The mounds were constructed by Native Americans that lived in the St. Louis area from about 600-1300 A.D, the same civilization that built the mounds at Cahokia.
+Sugarloaf Mound is the only one that remains of the original approximately 40 mounds in St. Louis.
+The mounds were constructed by Native Americans that lived in the St. Louis area from about 600 to 1300 AD, the same civilization that built the mounds at Cahokia.
 Sugarloaf Mound is on the National Register of Historic Places.

-Sugarloaf Mound
+Description

 The mound got its name in the 18th century when St. Louisans noticed the shape resembled the loaves that sugar was transported in.
 Although the mound has not been excavated, it is assumed that the mound was used for burials, but it may also have been a ceremonial site or the location of a chief's home.